TMD/TMJ | Woodshore Family Dentistry

 - Injuries to your jaws.

-In order to treat TMJ, the dentist has to first diagnose the root cause of your TMJ disorder.
-It’s important to go to a good dental clinic in which the dentist will study your conditions, diagnose the root cause of TMJ, and then treat TMJ accordingly.
+To treat TMJ, the dentist has to first diagnose the root cause of your TMJ disorder.
+It’s important to go to a good dental clinic in which the dentist will study your conditions, diagnose the root cause of TMJ, and then treat it accordingly.

 - Physical Therapy: TMJ can also be caused by jaw injuries.
 In that case, the dentist will recommend a series of physical exercises and movements with which you can condition and strengthen your muscles.
 This will gradually ease TMJ pain.